Home » Cuisine » Limoncello Cheesecake (Torta di Ricotta al Limoncello)

 Pour into springform pan with the cooled base and bake for about 75 minutes.

-Of course, as with any cheesecake, you can top it with fruit, syrups, whipped cream, or whatever you like, but this cheesecake can stand all by itself too.
+Of course, as with any cheesecake, you can top it with fresh fruit, fruit toppings like this peach sauce with maple syrup, whipped cream, or whatever you desire.

 Torta di Ricotta al Limoncello (Italian-Style Limoncello Cheesecake)